Above Ground Above Ground — Do You Need to Shock Above Ground Pools? Complete Guide

 How Much Shock to Add

 The amount depends on your pool size and current conditions.
-Use our chlorine calculator for exact dosing, or follow these general guidelines for weekly maintenance:
+Use our chlorine calculator for dosing estimates, or follow these general guidelines for a one-time shock dose:

 Don't know your pool's volume?
 Use our pool volume calculator to find out.